This historic South Philly church has two ministers of rock and roll

 The Minaccis are its ministers of rock and roll.

 Living in an 18th-century brick house on the church grounds, they have maintained the bucolic property, tucked off Columbus Boulevard and Christian Street, for nearly 25 years.
-Even with help from the National Park Service, that means polishing the sanctuary where Betsy Ross was married and digging fresh graves in the rambling graveyard which accepted its first soul around 1708.
+Even with help from the National Park Service, that means polishing the sanctuary where Betsy Ross was married and digging fresh graves in the rambling graveyard that accepted its first soul around 1708.

 It also means hosting dozens of musical performances all year long to raise money for the church.
 That’s not a duty imposed on them: The Minaccis came up with the Sexton Sideshow all on their own.